 Semi-dwarf on St. Julian rootstock.

-Facts of note: Dave Wilson's Taste Test Top Scorer Favorite in colder regions.
+- Facts of note: Dave Wilson's Taste Test Top Scorer Favorite in colder regions.
 Cold-hardy Canadian variety has showy, frilly, single pink flowers.
 Great variety for the backyard orchard.
-A consistent producer that is tolerant of bacterial spot and brown rot
+A consistent producer that is resistant to and tolerant of bacterial spot and brown rot.

 Excellent eating fruit, a peach without the fuzz.
 Very vigorous.
 Similar to peach in cultural requirements.
 Requires pruning and thinning for consistent, quality crops.
 Dislikes high humidity.
 Moderate fertility and good drainage a must.
 Susceptible to peach leaf curl, brown rot, and oriental fruit moth.
 Trees are 2 years old and should begin to fruit in their 3rd year.
 On St. Julian Rootstock which is preferred for cold areas with fluctuating spring temperatures due to inconsistant spring weather conditions.
 Preferred over Citation in north coastal mountains and Oregon.
 Produces a 12'-18' tree.
 By pruning you can keep your tree at any height.

 Check out our Fruit Tree Harvest Chart to plan for successive harvests.

 Please Note: Although most of our bare-root trees arrive to our warehouse in mid-December, there are a few varieties -- Mulberry, Persimmon, Quince, and Walnut -- that will not arrive until mid-January.
 If you order any of those varieties along with varieties that arrive in mid-December, your order will be delayed for shipment until mid-January.
 If you'd like us to split your shipments, please contact us at (800) 784-1722 or firstname.lastname@example.org.
 Additional shipping charges will apply.